wootguy/AntiBlock/README.md

 # AntiBlock
-A simple solution to the player blocking problem. +USE players to swap places with them.
+A simple solution to the player blocking problem. +USE players to swap places with players, or +RELOAD to swap with friendly monsters.

+Problems this solves:
+- Player blocking a ladder/vent/doorway by refusing to move.
+- Player standing at the bottom of long vertical drops, gibbing anyone who falls on them.
+- Player preventing rotating doors from opening by standing on the opposite side.
+- Monster blocking a doorway by getting stuck.

 # CVars
 `as_command antiblock.disabled` disables the plugin